ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread. This is called the stage. Use the

 There are 5 stages for NSCLC: stage 0 (zero) and stages I through IV (1 through 4).
 One way to determine the staging of NSCLC is to find out whether the cancer can be completely removed by a surgeon.
 To completely remove the lung cancer, the surgeon must remove the cancer, along with the surrounding, healthy lung tissue and often nearby lymph nodes.
 Learn more about treatment options for NSCLC.

-This is called in situ disease, meaning the cancer is “in place” and has not grown into nearby tissues and spread outside the lung.
+This is called in situ disease, meaning the cancer is “in place” and has not grown into nearby normal lung tissues or spread outside the lung.

 A stage I lung cancer is a small tumor that has not spread to any lymph nodes.
 Stage I is divided into 2 substages based on the size of the tumor:

 Stage II lung cancer is divided into 2 substages:

-- Stage IIB lung cancer describes a tumor that is 5 cm or less in size that has spread to the lymph nodes within the lung, called the N1 lymph nodes.
+Stage IIB lung cancer describes a tumor that is 5 cm or less in size that has spread to the lymph nodes within the lung, called the N1 lymph nodes.
 A stage IIB cancer can also be a tumor more than 5 cm wide that has not spread to the lymph nodes.

-Sometimes, stage II tumors can be removed with surgery, and other times, more treatments are needed.
+Usually, stage II tumors can be removed with surgery, but often additional treatments are recommended.

 Stage III lung cancers are classified as either stage IIIA, IIIB, or IIIC.
 The stage is based on the size of the tumor and which lymph nodes the cancer has spread to.
 Stage III cancers have often spread extensively to the lymph nodes, but have not spread to other distant parts of the body.